devopsclouds/devops/kubernetesdoc.md

 Choose one of your nodes, and add a label to it:

+kubectl label nodes <your-node-name> disktype=ssd

+how the label is unlabeled -  k label node <nodename> disktype-

-kubectl label nodes <your-node-name> disktype=ssd where <your-node-name> is the name of your chosen node.
+where <your-node-name> is the name of your chosen node.

 Verify that your chosen node has a disktype=ssd label: